Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_azure_openai_and_snowflake/getting_started_with_azure_openai_and_snowflake.md

 ![](assets/dataimport.png)

-Next select Other Data Stores and select workspaceblobstore and select any path to place the data.
+Next select "Other Data Stores" and select "workspaceblobstore" and select any path to place the data.
 The final review should look like this.

 ![](assets/finalimport.png)

 Create the data import.

-The Connector is natively connecting to Snowflake and create an MLTable file based off your Connection and query.
+The Connector is natively connecting to Snowflake and creating and registering an MLTable file based off your Connection and query.
 After several minutes you should head over to the Data Assets tab on the Data blade and see a new asset with the name you provided to the import job.
 Click on that asset then click explore to verify the data has been imported.

 ![](assets/dataasset.png)